-Over the past 10 years we have seen a rise and fall of short sales.
-When they were more prevalent and other sales were slow, I took classes for the Certified Distressed Property Expert designation to learn how to work with short sales in the Athens area.
+Over the past 10 years, we have seen a rise and fall of short sales.
+When they were more prevalent, I took classes for the Certified Distressed Property Expert (CDPE) designation to learn how to work with short sales in the Athens area.

 We had lots of calls but not everyone could qualify.
 In order to sell a home for less than is owed, the owner has to prove that they can’t afford to pay the mortgage and have no hopes of paying in the future.